 Name of organization operating the facility:

 Telephone Number: Fax Number:

-Organization's Objectives/Purposes:
+Organization's Objectives/Purposes: 1.

 1.

 2.

-۷.

 3.

 4.

 Act under which organization is registered as organization: s a non-profit Registration Number:

+organization.

-Are the recourses of this organization le there e monetery gain or henefit
+Are the resources of this organization etary gain or benefit

-Are the resources of this organization devoted to the above objectives/purposes?
-Is there a monetary gain or benefit received by the organization as a result of

-its provision of services?
+devoted to the above objectives/purposes? received by the organization as a result of its provision of services?

+113 Provision of 30111003:

-□ Yes □ No □ Yes □ No
+☐ Yes ☐ No ☐ Yes □ No

 If "No", please explain in an attachment.
-If "Yes", please explain in an attachment
+If "Yes", please e explain in an attachment

-Does your organization expect to move from this property during the year being applied for tax exemption?
+Does your organization expect to move from for tax exemption? this property du ring the year being applied

-🗆 Yes 🗆 No
+□ Yes □ No

 If "yes, please explain: